FOR FAMILIES OF 5 OR MORE: JAPAN HOTELS

 These hotel apartments can sleep up to 8 people (more people if you have children who are small enough to bed share) Mimaru Asakusa is one of the few hotels that offers multiple rooms within an apartment as an option.
 This is perfect for young families where parents don’t necessarily want to sleep in the same room as their children.

-The Akasaka area is rich in old-world Japanese culture and is home to the beautiful and very famous Sensoji temple.
+The Asakusa area is rich in old-world Japanese culture and is home to the beautiful and very famous Sensoji temple.
 This area is quieter at night than some other areas of Tokyo but there are still lots of food options and lots to do for families.
 See here for my Asakusa with kids guide – you’re going to want to take pictures of everything

-Mimaru Asakusa Suites can sleep up to 10 people.
 4. The Family Suite Room at Henn Na Hotel Asakusa Tawaramachi

 This is a 3 star hotel but very comfortable.
 The only twist for families of 5?
 The youngest child will need to be younger than 6 and share a bed as the room contains a double and two Japanese singles.
 If you miss out on the family suite then I recommend also asking about the adjoining rooms and connecting rooms.
 The rooms here are clean and comfy – much smaller than a Mimaru option though.